Last Updated on January 21, 2023

 - As this field is becoming more popular, there of course will be more demand for professors.
 A sports law professor can help the next generation of sports professionals gain skills they need to be successful in their personal career, as well as helping their clients achieve their goals and ideal end results.

-How to Break in the Sports Law Industry
+How to Break into the Sport Law Industry

 There are so many opportunities to network.
 Whether it be attending in-person or virtual conferences and events, building your Linkedin network, or reaching out to friends of friends of friends.
 One tangible thing you can do is join professional networks such as the Sports Lawyers Association.
 This membership will get you access to the latest developments in the industry along with access to this amazing and welcoming community.
 There are different levels of membership depending on your qualifications and interests.